superlloyd/Galador.Reflection/README.md

 the project and share the .NET Core source instead of duplicating them.
 However all test currently run successfully on .NET Core.

+**REMARK** The source here is contained in a VS 2015 project.
+It is also required since I use some C# 6 and .NET 4.5 features.
+One can download VS2015 for free [here](https://www.visualstudio.com/products/visual-studio-community-vs)

 ### Serializer
 [Details](serializer.md)